Black Friday (shopping): United Arab Emirates

+Black Friday is celebrated in China in a limited capacity commercially instead of as a major retail sale.
+Certain e-commerce platforms will run Black Friday promotions around late November offering deals on electronics, fashion, and imported goods.

 Europe

 Belgium

 Black Friday in Belgium has been seriously marketed by retailers since 2016.
 Online shops especially have broken sales records during the last edition of Black Friday, which provides a base for the further growth of Black Friday's popularity in Belgium.
 After 2016, Black Friday in Belgium has grown strongly.
 The number of participating shops have increased to over seventy during the Black Friday period of 2017.
 During Black Friday 2018, a total of 119 participating stores were measured in Belgium.

 France

 French businesses are slowly introducing the Black Friday custom into the market.
 Discounts of up to 85% were given by retailing giants such as Apple and Amazon in 2014.
 French electronics retailers such as FNAC and Auchan advertised deals online, while Darty also took part in this once-a-year monster sale.
 Retailers favored the very American term "Black Friday" to "Vendredi noir" in their advertisements.
 In 2016, because of the terror attacks in Paris in November the year before, some retailers used the name "Jour XXL" (XXL day) instead of Black Friday.
 An alternative was brought up by some online businesses in 2018, called "French Days", which goal is to replicate Black Friday during spring season (starting around the first day of May).

 On November 20, 2020, the French government finalized an agreement with e-commerce businesses like Amazon and supermarket chains to postpone Black Friday promotions by a week.
 Discounted shopping promotions were to begin on December 4 instead, after physical stores shuttered during the COVID-19 pandemic were allowed to reopen.